 We are often asked why we started Carbon Fiber Recycling (CFR), what is different about our process, and what our partners can expect from working with us.
-We recently sat down with CFR’s Founder Doug Griffin, to get his thoughts on the important role the company plays in reshaping the carbon fiber industry.
+CFR’s Founder, Doug Griffin, explains the important role the company plays in reshaping the carbon fiber industry.

 Humans are amazing creatures, capable of incredible achievements and technological innovations that continuously improve our standard of living, safety, and longevity.
 The downside of those great accomplishments is the growing burden on the planet’s resources and the ancillary problems of dealing with ever increasing waste streams that are more damaging, last longer and will ultimately derail progress and endanger the planet if new ways of managing them are not found.

 The proliferation of high quality carbon fiber composites is a perfect example.
 Carbon fiber has incredible properties, and its use in myriad products grows rapidly every year.
 It’s been used to create lightweight and stronger items such as aircraft, spacecraft, wind turbine blades, motor vehicles, and a wide array of sporting and consumer goods.
 Light weight items use less fuel to start or stop, lift and move, and require less of a foundation to build, hold up, or span.
 The downside, besides its high cost, is when carbon fiber products come to the end of their useful life, or when manufacturing processes create waste carbon fiber scrap, there is no good environmentally friendly manner to deal with them.

 Today these products are dumped in landfills.
 Because they don’t decompose like other materials, their rapid accumulation will inevitably cause larger problems for the world as time goes on.
 This requires the creation of methods that either return these items back to their constituent components, or prepare them for reuse in a recycling loop in an environmentally and economically friendly manner.